Research

 Mobile Augmented Reality Applications (MARA)

-This research develops the science needed to enhance mobile augmented reality applications with (a) Situational awareness, (b) Navigation, (c) Evacuation, and (d) Emergency response.
-The projects will advance discovery of visualization techniques to permit mobile applications to enhance the viewing of the physical world, while promoting contextualized 3D visualizations, spatial knowledge acquisition and cognitive mapping thereby enhancing situational awareness.
+This research develops the science needed to enhance mobile augmented reality applications with (a) Situational awareness, (b) Geospatial Data (c) Navigation, (d) Evacuation, and (e) Emergency response.
+The projects advance discovery of visualization techniques to permit mobile applications to enhance the viewing of the physical world, while promoting contextualized 3D visualizations, spatial knowledge acquisition and cognitive mapping thereby enhancing situational awareness.
 A range of use cases are tested, including data visualization and immersive data spaces, in-situ visualization of 3D models and full scale architectural form visualization.

 Data Science and Data Visualization

 Human-centric situational awareness and visualization are needed for analyzing the big data in an efficient way.
 One of the challenges is to create an algorithm to analyze the given data without any help of other data analyzing tools.
 This research effort aims to identify how graphical objects (such as data-shapes) developed in accordance with an analyst's mental model can enhance analyst's situation awareness.
 Our approach for improved big data visualization focuses on both visualization and interaction.
-The projects include: 1) Common links between COVID-19 data and crime data in Baltimore.
-2) COVID-19 DataVisualization, 3) Crime Data in Baltimore Visualization, 4) Scientific Data Visualization , 5) Data Analytics: Improve the Quality of Life in Urban Areas.
+The projects include: 1) iHARP- NSF HDR Institute: Annotation and Visualization of Heterogeneous Data, 2) Analysis of Crime, 3) Scientific Data Visualization of COVID-19 data and crime data in Baltimore.
+4) COVID-19 DataVisualization, 5) Crime Data in Baltimore Visualization, 6) Scientific Data Visualization, 7) Data Analytics: Improve the Quality of Life in Urban Areas.

 Active Shooter Response and Training